 - Expiration: Set a realistic expiry date of the coupon and clearly mention it in the body as well as in the terms.

-3. Distribution and marketing
+3. Distribute and market

 Creating a coupon and sharing it on social networks will not going to help much.
 Coupons must be distributed and the campaign must be promoted so as to get the word out and drive traffic.